KnickKnaack/Average-Joes/userstories.md

 Effort Estimation: 1 person-hours

 Acceptance Test: After completion of game, tester will thoroughly navigate through each and every menu, as well as allowing the game to idly play, and make sure this game is suitable for play by all age groups.
 This Will be achieved through use of positive and non mature game/menu music as well as realistic positive fish and backgrounds.
-Mini games and play will also be suitable for all ages and disclude any mature material.
+Mini games and play will also be suitable for all ages and exclude any mature material.

 ### 8: More Prizes for Events
 As a complete F2P player that needs to save up my resources to get the items I desire, I would love to have rewards from mini game outside from just gems.